TNTurnerLab/ACES/README.md

 Explanation of wgetfile_*.sh.
 Could run manually or execute files with shell commands listed below.
 Please see FILES GIVEN: wgetfile_*.sh for more information.

-Before runnning either file please make sure file is executable this can be done with:
+Before running either file please make sure file is executable this can be done with:

         - $ chmod +x *.sh